cheqd/governance/deep-dive/entropy.md

 Decentralised Networks and protocols often leave a lot to be desired, especially when it comes to clearly defined lines.

-Through our model of Entropy, we incentivise healthy behaviour, high resiliency, utility and generativity which should be the building blocks for any decentralised Network.
+Through our model of Entropy, we incentivise healthy behaviour, high resiliency, and utility which should be the building blocks for any decentralised Network.

 We also want this to move decentralisation towards greater regulatory clarity, rather than towards greater dissonance.

 If we want to make self-sovereign identity, rooted on a decentralised Network a reality, we can only do this through being open, creative and inclusive in the way we work.
 Helping frame decentralised ecosystems in a way which makes sense for laypersons will bolster the chances of SSI and token payment rails being used in regulated industries worldwide.

-The model of Increasing Entropy, as one of [cheqd’s Foundational Principles](../../principles/foundational-principles.md#3.-the-principle-of-increasing-entropy), attempts to build greater clarity around the labelling and framing of decentralised ecosystems and DAOs.
+The model of Increasing Entropy, as one of [cheqd’s Foundational Principles](../principles/foundational-principles.md#3.-the-principle-of-increasing-entropy), attempts to build greater clarity around the labelling and framing of decentralised ecosystems and DAOs.
 We hope the community can iterate and build on the work done here and respond with feedback and opinion.
 This eventually can create an even more robust framework and help make cheqd’s vision of a Web 3.0, the new paradigm for human interaction.